 Ride past the Baughman turnoff.
-At the XC Ski Area parking lot either keep going up Sugarloaf or jump on the road.
+At the XC Ski Area parking lot, either keep going up Sugarloaf or jump onto the road.

-I don’t like the last grassy section of Sugarloaf trail (we’re working on fixing it with some good singletrack), so I get on the road at the XC Ski Lot and ride a mile of pavement to get to the start of McCune.
-At the trail sign, turn left off of Sugarloaf Road to the McCune parking area.
+I usually take the road, about a mile of pavement, to get to the start of McCune.
+At the trail sign, turn left off Sugarloaf Road to the McCune parking area.
 100 feet from the road, on the right side, McCune starts going up hill.

 There isn’t a sign to mark the trail’s start, so pay attention.
 The first few feet of the trail go through a field, then the trail turns into the best rocky singletrack in the park.
 Climb up the switchbacks to the very top of the mountain, check out the sweet view, then start the long, long descent.
 Ride back onto Sugarloaf, onto Upper Baughman, down Lower Baughman, and into town.

 Wilderness Voyageurs is your complete Ohiopyle biking source, bike rentals of all kinds, both mountain bikes and bikes for the Great Allegheny Passage.
-Ohiopyle’s only full service bike repair shop is open every day from mid-May to Mid- September and weekends in April & October.
-The remainder of the year stop into our main Ohiopyle outfitter store at 103 Garrett Street,( next to the railroad tracks) for parts and minor repairs.
+Ohiopyle’s only full service bike repair shop is open every day from mid-May to Mid- September and on weekends in April and October.
+The remainder of the year, stop into our main Ohiopyle outfitter store at 103 Garrett Street,( next to the railroad tracks) for parts and minor repairs.

 Wilderness Voyageurs, 103 Garrett Street, Ohiopyle PA 15470 800-272-4141